notblackout/kf2-controlled-difficulty/dynamic_settings.md

 by the max clause).

 ```
-   MinSpawnInterval=bilinear:1_0.75P*1.5_0.75W
+   SpawnPoll=bilinear:1_0.75P*1.5_0.75W
 ```

-This gradually decreases MinSpawnInterval as the player count and wave index increase.
+This gradually decreases SpawnPoll as the player count and wave index increase.